Asian markets rattled by virus fears, Wall Street woes

 The firm noted on Monday that it had struck shipbuilding contracts with a total value of US$970 million (S$1.3 billion).

-Meanwhile, Keppel Corporation was the top decliner, falling 2.57 per cent to end at $5.31.
+Meanwhile, Keppel Corporation was the top decliner yesterday, falling 2.57 per cent to end at $5.31.

 DBS was the second-worst performer, closing 2.14 per cent lower at $28.40.
 DBS said on Tuesday that it will acquire a 13 per cent stake in Shenzhen Rural Commercial Bank, which will make it the largest shareholder of the Chinese lender.